Cumberland Advisors Review

 Cumberland Advisors Client Types and Minimum Account Sizes

 Most of Comberland's clients are individuals (both with and without a high net worth).
-In addition to these individual clients, Cumberland works with a handful of retirement plans, charities, government entities, businesses, banking institutions, investment companies and insurance companies.
+In addition to these individual clients, Cumberland works with a handful of retirement plans, charities, government entities, businesses, banking institutions, investment companies, investment funds and insurance companies.

 In most cases, prospective clients are required to have at least $1 million in "household" investable assets to open an account with Cumberland Advisors.
 That said, certain investment strategies carry different requirements.

 This firm may waive these minimums under certain circumstances.